70% of the earth's surface is covered by water.

 us know.
 We only sell kayaks that are freshly made to order, never old stock, unless marked as "Used"

 If you are provided with a more competitive quote from any

 supplier, we'll do our best to beat the price even if that item

 is on offer (old stock is strictly excepted).

 All you need to do is provide us with evidence of the price,

-including delivery to the UK and we'll do the rest.
+including delivery and we'll do the rest.
 As long-term

 No matter which country you are based in, do contact us with your queries.
 Prices